Get to Know Your Loan Servicing Provider

 If you have a deferred loan, it usually comes with a grace period that postpones your first repayment until six months after the student graduates, reduces enrollment to below half-time status, or withdraws from the academic program.
 This is designed to give the recent graduate time to find a job and get on his or her feet financially.
 During the grace period:

-- Read all of the information that is sent to you by your loan servicer carefully as it will explain your repayment amount, due date, and options.
+- Read all of the information that is sent to you by your loan servicing provider carefully as it will explain your repayment amount, due date, and options.

 - Make sure you know when your payments are scheduled to begin.
-Your loan servicer can provide this information.
-If you are a MEFA borrower, you can long into ACS Education Services to find out your exact date.
+Your loan servicing provider can provide this information.
+If you are a MEFA borrower, you can log into your AES account to find out your exact date.

 - Plan your loan repayment into your monthly budget so you're prepared when the first payment is due.